apollographql/rover/docs/source/errors.md

 Some composition errors are part of normal workflows.
 For instance, you may need to publish a subgraph that does not compose if you are trying to [migrate an entity or field](https://www.apollographql.com/docs/federation/entities/#migrating-entities-and-fields-advanced).

+### E030

+This error occurs when an operation check fails.
+This means that you proposed a schema that would break operations in use by existing clients.
+You can configure this behavior in the Checks -> Configuration view in [Apollo Studio](https://studio.apollographql.com/), and you can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).